Community Ecology Learning Objectives:

 Predation, Parasitism, and Herbivory are detrimental to one species while beneficial to the other

-Another class of interspecific interactions has a negative impact on one species while providing benefits to the other: predator-prey interactions, parasite-host interactions, and herbivory.
-Predator-prey interactions, or predation, involve one species consuming (eating) the other.
-A well-studied example is the lynx-hare interaction in the Canadian arctic.
+Another class of interspecific interactions has a negative impact on one species while providing benefits to the other: predation, parasitism, and herbivory.

-Predation is a clear win-lose scenario that sets us up for food web dynamics when we read about ecosystems on the next webpage.
-Another win-lose scenario is the parasite-host interaction, or parasitism, where a species (the parasite) lives on or in another species (the host) that it harms over time, sometimes resulting in host death.
+Predation, or predator-prey interactions, involve one species consuming (eating) the other- a clear win-lose scenario.
+Another win-lose scenario is parasitism, or parasite-host interaction, where a species (the parasite) lives on or in another species (the host) that it harms over time, sometimes resulting in host death.
 Parasitism is a win for parasite and a loss for the host.
 Herbivory is similar to predation in the sense that a grazer eats a plant.
 However, some grazing interactions can be argued to provide a benefit because grazing can promote the growth of new plant material.
 To determine if an herbivore-plant interaction is a win-lose, the cost and benefit to the plant would need to be measured.

 Mutualisms benefit both players in the interspecific interaction